Aliases for MMP13 Gene

 GeneCards Summary for MMP13 Gene

 MMP13 (Matrix Metallopeptidase 13) is a Protein Coding gene.
 Diseases associated with MMP13 include Spondyloepimetaphyseal Dysplasia, Missouri Type and Metaphyseal Dysplasia, Spahr Type.
-Among its related pathways are Integrin Pathway and Development_Glucocorticoid receptor signaling.
+Among its related pathways are Development_Glucocorticoid receptor signaling and GPCR Pathway.
 GO annotations related to this gene include calcium ion binding and metalloendopeptidase activity.
-An important paralog of this gene is MMP3.
+An important paralog of this gene is MMP10.

 UniProtKB/Swiss-Prot for MMP13 Gene